trailofbits/dylint/README.md

 cargo install cargo-dylint --version '>=0.1.0-pre'
 ```

 Dylint is a Rust linting tool, similar to Clippy.
 But whereas Clippy runs a predetermined, static set of lints, Dylint runs lints from user-specified, dynamic libraries.
-Thus, Dylint allows developers to have their own personal lint collections.
+Thus, Dylint allows developers to maintain their own personal lint collections.

 **Contents**